Estephan “Steve” Hakim

 Rebecca Bauer is a second year graduate student in the Cognitive Psychology and Developmental Science dual program, working with Dr. Ansley Gilpin.
 Before coming to UA, Rebecca earned her MA in Psychological Science from the University of North Carolina, Wilmington.
 Rebecca is interested in creativity and imaginative processes and how they relate to executive functioning and language throughout the lifespan.
 Further, she is interested in whether creativity and imagination are modifiable and whether improvement can positively impact other skills

-Jenna Reardanz is a third year student working with Dr. Fran Conners and Dr. Kristina McDonald.
+Jenna Reardanz is a 5th year student who works with Dr. Fran Conners and Dr. Kristina McDonald.
 She received her B.A. from Whitworth University (Spokane, WA) with a major in Psychology and minor in Theology.
 Her research interests center around disability and social development.
 Additionally, she is interested in how research can best be used to inform and influence policy.
 In her free time she enjoys reading, swimming, spending time with friends and family, and cheering on the Crimson Tide!

-Tarsha is a 2nd year student working with Dr. Kristina McDonald.
+Tarsha is a 5th year student working with Dr. Joan Barth.
 Tarsha holds dual Bachelors’ Degrees in Psychology and Business Administration from Jackson State University also earned a MS in Clinical Psychology from the Auburn University Montgomery.
 Her research streams are located at the intersection of aggression, anxiety and parenting.
 More specifically, Tarsha plans to examine the rates of comorbidity between anxiety and aggression and investigate how parenting behaviors may predict patterns of anxiety and aggression.
 During her spare time, Tarsha loves to read, travel, and tutor underserved children.